manaakiwhenua/nlmpy/README.md

 # NLMpy <img src="images/logo.png" align="right" width="200" />

-`NLMpy` is a Python package for the creation of neutral landscape models that are widely used by landscape ecologists to model ecological patterns across landscapes.  `NLMpy` can create both continuous patterns to represent landscape characteristics such as elevation or moisture gradients, or categorical patterns
+Test `NLMpy` is a Python package for the creation of neutral landscape models that are widely used by landscape ecologists to model ecological patterns across landscapes.  `NLMpy` can create both continuous patterns to represent landscape characteristics such as elevation or moisture gradients, or categorical patterns